-With an increasing demand from both the government and the public for nutritional and dietetic education, the role of dietitians is becoming increasingly important.
+With an increasing demand from both the government and the public for nutritional and dietetic education, the role of registered nutritionists and dietitians is becoming increasingly important.

 Our MSc Dietetics programme is for people who are registered as a dietician who wish to further their practise and advance their knowledge.

 We also have a range of short courses for professionals who are interested in refreshing their knowledge and skills or just want to stay on top of new developments in dietetics and nutrition.